University of Wisconsin-Madison, Introduction to Game Theory, Teaching Assistant, spring 2009 (Prof. Scott Gehlbach)

 Hankuk University of Foreign Studies, Russian Politics and Economy, fall-summer 2002, Instructor

-I have a Master’s degree with focus on International Relations from KDI School of Public Policy and Management (Korea) and can offer a variety of courses in this subfields including IR theories, Political Economy of East Asia, and International Organizations.
+I have a Master’s degree with a focus on International Relations from KDI School of Public Policy and Management (Korea).
+I can offer a variety of courses in these sub fields, including IR theories, Political Economy of East Asia, and International Organizations.

 I have undergone extensive training in quantitative methods and research design and would be happy to provide instruction in methods in social sciences.
 Given my background in East Asian politics and business, I can offer these courses in comparative perspective.